tpetricek/cv/data/publications.md

   - type: workshop
   - gscholar: 38
   - scopus: 13
+  - impact: The paper presents a canonical description of _computation expressions_, an influential F# language feature developed earlier by the authors.
+F# computation expressions have been widely adopted by the industry for asynchronous and concurrent programming.
+      The theoretical development in this paper directly inspired the design of corresponding langauge constructs in _C#_, _TypeScript_ and mroe recently _JavaScript_.
+Although the main impact of this work is industrial, the paper also had impact on the programming language research community with 38 citations (13 Scopus) thanks to its novel unification of monadic abstractions.

 * Coeffects: Unified Static Analysis of Context-Dependence
   - authors: **Tomas Petricek**, Dominic Orchard and Alan Mycroft